 Are Australian chestnuts available in December in Australia?

-If you are looking to purchase chestnuts for the holiday season you are able to purchase Australian chestnut products; flour, puree, frozen peeled (uncooked), peeled vacuum packed (cooked, ready to use) online.
+If you are looking to purchase Chestnuts for the holiday season you are able to purchase Australian Chestnut products; flour, puree, frozen peeled (uncooked – these are ready to use), peeled vacuum packed (cooked – these are ready to use) online.

 How do you roast chestnuts?

 Score chestnuts by cutting a small x on the flat side with the tip of a sharp knife.
 Place on a tray in a hot oven or under a moderate to hot grill for 10 – 15 minutes depending on size.
 Parts will burn and go black, don’t worry, this is just the outer shell.
 When ready place nuts in a clean tea towel, wrap them for up to 5 minutes.
 Unwrap and peel both the outer shell and inner skin (pellicle) off.
 Enjoy!